-Records of a membership organization, headquartered in Des Moines, Iowa, that is engaged in "challenging and enabling rural people to participate in the Church’s evangelizing ministry and to live the faith that does justice," including administrative subject files, minutes and reports of board of directors and executive committee meetings, general correspondence, and periodicals and other publications issued by the Conference.
+Records of a membership organization that is engaged in "challenging and enabling rural people to participate in the Church’s evangelizing ministry and to live the faith that does justice," including administrative subject files, minutes and reports of board of directors and executive committee meetings, general correspondence, and periodicals and other publications issued by the Conference.
 Notable correspondents include Luigi G. Ligutti, Edward W. O'Rourke, and James L. Vizzard, S.J.

 Related material is in the Monsignor Luigi G. Ligutti Papers in this repository and in the James L. Vizzard Papers in the Department of Special Collections and University Archives, Stanford University.

 Donated by the National Catholic Rural Life Conference, 1978.

 Processed by Phil Runkel, 2008-2010.